Diocese of Charlottetown: Saint Dunstan's University

 In 1831, MacEachern established Saint Andrew's College.
 Although it was closed down by Bernard Donald Macdonald in 1844, he also supervised the construction of Saint Dunstan's College in Charlottetown in 1848 and its eventual opening on January 15, 1855.
 It was built to respond to the needs of Catholic students on the Island, as opposed to Prince of Wales College, which was a majority-Protestant public institution.

 In 1969, as part of the Prince Edward Island Comprehensive Development Plan designed by the government of then-premier Alex Campbell, the two schools amalgamated to form the University of Prince Edward Island.

 Healthcare

 Charlottetown Hospital was established in 1879, under the leadership of Peter McIntyre.
 It was the first hospital in Charlottetown.

-In 1982, after 102 years of service, the Charlottetown Hospital finally closed its doors when the newly opened Queen Elizabeth Hospital on Riverside Drive opened.
-The campus that once stood on Haviland Street is now the Tourism and Culinary Centre of Holland College.
+In 1982, the Charlottetown Hospital closed its doors when the Queen Elizabeth Hospital on Riverside Drive opened.
+The campus on Haviland Street is now the Tourism and Culinary Centre of Holland College.

 Community

 Priests

 As of 2021, there are a total of 40 priests (39 diocesan and 1 religious) serving within the jurisdiction of the diocese.

-Most of them are in the 52 parishes, but there are also others without a parish, carrying out diocesan or apostolate tasks.
-Some are outside the diocese, either on study-leave, on mission, working in other dioceses, or on-leave from the ministry, and some are retired.

-There used to be three (3) male religious congregations serving the diocese over the course of more than a century, before the last congregation finally left the Island: